opentable/octopress/source/_posts/2014-05-20-acceptance-now.markdown

 [cyclomatic complexity]:http://en.wikipedia.org/wiki/Cyclomatic_complexity

 ### Statelessness
 If your system maintains a lot of state, acceptance testing can be much harder.
 This is because you will likely have to set-up much of that state for each test, increasing both developer effort and execution time.
 Both of which are bad.
-However, my new favourite thing, sandbox data, may well be your friend in this case.
+However, my new favourite thing, immutable sandbox data, may well be your friend in this case.

 ### Microservices
 We have only just begun experimenting with microservices ourselves, however I think it stands to reason that if each application is small overall, then the number of test cases for each will be small as well.
 This means the whole suite will run faster, and give you more granular feedback.
 I differentiate microservices from 'thin layers' in that a microservice may well do data access, input parsing, validation, HTTP handling, and a bit of business logic–but over a very narrow domain–i.e. a thin vertical.
 A thin layer, on the other hand will perform only one kind of function–e.g. HTTP handling–but across multiple facets of the system.
 If thin layers are the lines of latitude, then microservices can be sections of the lines of longitude.

 ## Too Short; Read Also
 I hope this article has been a little more useful than the previous one.
 I have tried to explain more specifically what we actually did, from end-to-end, and how we overcame problems along the way.
 However, I've really only scratched the surface.
 I will hopefully get the chance flesh out some of the ideas here in the coming months.
 In the mean time, there are plenty of [books] and [blog posts] on the subject of acceptance testing.
-In addition, here is a great primer on microservices that's really got me thinking about their utility alongside acceptance-only testing and sandbox data: [http://martinfowler.com/articles/microservices.html](http://martinfowler.com/articles/microservices.html)
+In addition, Martin Fowler has writen [a great primer on microservices] that's really got me thinking about their utility alongside acceptance-only testing and sandbox data.

+[a great primer on microservices]:http://martinfowler.com/articles/microservices.html
 [books]:http://www.shino.de/2012/07/02/atdd-by-example/
 [blog posts]:http://jonkruger.com/blog/2012/02/20/when-acceptance-tests-are-better-than-unit-tests/